Misha B: Musical style and influences

 Misha B's has been described by 4 Music as having "powerful and soulful vocals", and "powerhouse R&B vocals".
 BBC 1xtra said she had a "huge soulful voice".
-The N.M.E reviewing Do You Think of Me noted her "stupendous" vocals.
+NME's reviewing Do You Think of Me noted her "stupendous" vocals.
 The Redbrick student publication reviewing Misha B's live performance on the Nicki Minaj tour said "It was great to hear that her voice, which sounds powerful on recordings and post-production, was just as good, if not even better, when performing live."
 Misha B has been compared to several female artists, grammy.com noted that her singing and rapping abilities were similar to Lauryn Hill.
 She has also been compared to Missy Elliott, Chaka Khan, Jennifer Hudson, Nicki Minaj, Tina Turner, Grace Jones and Eartha Kitt.
 SoulBounce described her vocals as "stylistically speaking... falling in line somewhere between Missy Elliott's quirkiness and Lauryn Hill's raw soulfulness".
 Misha B has noted the comparisons to Missy Elliott, but considers them to be artistically different.
 Misha B has recognised the musical influences of growing up in Moss Side (especially during the local carnival and parade season) and the influence of Michael Jackson and other artists including Stevie Wonder, Tina Turner, Missy Elliott, Lauryn Hill.